How Much Should You Put Down on a House?

 Down payment requirements depend on loan type and mortgage lender.

-• Conventional loan: Lenders typically ask for between 5% and 20% down on conventional loans.
-The amount depends on the lender and the borrower’s qualifications.
+• Conventional loan: Lenders typically ask for between 5% and 20% down on conventional loans, though some may require less than 5%.
+The amount depends on the lender and the borrower’s qualifications, such as their credit score.

 • FHA loan: FHA loan lenders typically require a 3.5% down payment.